Written by Tone

 We both had the same vision for our day – a country wedding on a property with a reception in a big beautiful barn.

-Shortly after the proposal, Jess was out one night and fell down the stairs, breaking one ankle and spraining the other and needed surgery to put in a plate and pins.
+Shortly after the proposal, Jess was out one night and fell down the stairs, breaking one ankle, spraining the other, and needing surgery to put in a plate and pins.
 We didn’t let this slow down the planning process.
-Jess put on her very best pyjama pants– the only thing that would comfortably go over her cast, and we headed to the Hunter to check out Tocal.
+Jess put on her very best pajama pants– the only thing that would comfortably go over her cast, and we headed to the Hunter to check out Tocal.

-Jess wasn’t able to see the whole venue but I was able to walk around and check out all the grounds.
-Despite this, we knew it was the one and we booked it in straight away.
+Jess wasn’t able to see the whole venue, but I could walk around and check out all the grounds.
+Despite this, we knew it was the one, and we booked it straight away.

-We wanted a wedding that was a reflection of us and we both felt like this was just naturally our style and preference; using the natural beauty of the country and complementing that with stunning florals and foliage.
+We wanted a wedding that was a reflection of us.
+We both felt like this was naturally our style and preference, using the country’s natural beauty and complementing that with stunning florals and foliage.

-For the vibe, it was just all about love and that came naturally by sharing the day with our nearest and dearest.
+It was just all about love for the vibe, and that came naturally by sharing the day with our nearest and dearest.